nordicenergy/proof-of-stake-cryptocurrency/README.md

 # Blockchain Creation Kit #

-This package is intended to allow easy creation of new blockchain projects based on Net, satisfying the requirements of the Nordic Energy Public License version 1.1 for the Nordic Energy Public Blockchain Platform.
+This package is intended to allow easy creation of new blockchain projects based on Nxt, satisfying the requirements of the Nordic Energy Public License version 1.1 for the Nordic Energy Public Blockchain Platform.

 ![Screenshot](docs/images/wallet-screenshot.png)